urbandroid-team/dont-kill-my-app/README.md

 # Don't kill my app!
 Android vendors, don't kill my app!

-How to add a new vendor:
+How to add a new vendor / edit current:
 ---

 In _vendor folder, add or edit a xxxx.md file.